ColsonZhang/EE219-ICS/projects/lab3/README.md

 * The design idea and implementation details of each task's Verilog code.
 * The design idea and implementation details of each assembly code.
-* The screenshot of passing the test case.
+* The screenshots of passing the test case.
 * An introduction to briefly introduce and compare the 3 kinds of architecture.
   * The comparison should cover software and hardware designs.
 * The conclusion of the lab and your suggestion about the lab.